Your IVR Prompts Are Too Wordy

-You’ve probably noticed the absence of the word “please” in the scripts above.
+You’ve probably noticed the absence of the word “please” in the previous IVR script problems section.
 That’s intentional.
 The wordier your script is, the more cumbersome it is for your customer to engage.
 In other words, don’t overestimate your caller’s attention span.
 Remember, proper voice direction and tone can help you keep your IVR scripts short without making the customer feel hurried or snapped at.
 If you must say “please”, use it sparingly, such as in the main prompt: “Please hold for the next available representative.”

 Other phrases, words or options to eliminate: